arif-desu/Lyra/docs/API-Doc.md

 - **Return** :

-    - Returns `0` on successfull configuration.
+    - Returns `0` on successful configuration.
-    - Returns `-1` on invalid input
+    - Returns `-1` on invalid argument input

 ---